Jesse Dungee

 Jesse Dungee (circa 1812 - August 1884) was a shoemaker, leeching practitioner, minister, community leader, and state legislator in Virginia.
 He was a Republican during his state legislative service.
 He served in the Virginia House of Delegates from 1871 to 1873.

 Dungee was born in King William County.
 He was of mixed heritage, and he was born outside of slavery.
 He married and had numerous children.
-He was related to Shed Dunger who also served in the House.
+He was related to Shed Dungee who also served in the House.
 He married Mary Jane Custalo in 1830.
 John Riley Dungee, an educator, was one of his sons.
 He was a leader of the Mt.
 Nebo Baptist Church in West Point, Virginia.